 This information is needed to successfully assess the impact and outcomes of such programmes, regardless of the presence of obstacles that include the nature of protracted crisis, conservative society, ever-changing dominance-map among fighting groups including extremists, and the highly competitive environment among implementing organisations.

-This innovation project is in the problem recognition phase, and therefore aimed to provide a deeper understanding of localised GBV M&E approaches.
+This innovation project was in the problem recognition phase, and therefore aimed to provide a deeper understanding of localised GBV M&E approaches.

 This project sought to raise the perception level of stakeholders and organisations supporting GBV programmes by providing a better understanding of the current barriers, methodologies, and opportunities of innovation.
 It also aimed to support the development of more effective M&E tools to improve the measurement of the impact and outcomes of such programmes.

 The project started with in-depth analysis, joint discussions, reflection, and information sharing.
 It ended in identifying opportunities of innovation to improve the flow of information, services, and optimal conclusions in M&E.

 The additional information this project provided – such as lessons learnt, success stories, case studies, strengths, weaknesses, and the initial materials and suggestions for M&E training and capacity building – will be helpful for practitioners and implementers and will further enrich the knowledge, studies, and the innovative ideas for those who are interested.

 This information is needed to successfully assess the impact and outcomes of such programmes, regardless of the presence of obstacles

-The project provided new context-based perspectives and insights on measuring the impact of emergency programmes on GBV.
+The project provided new context-based perspectives and insights on measuring the impact of emergency programmes on GBV in Syria.

 Banner photo credit: MHD.
 Rasheed/SEMA